Create a Tobacco- and Vape-Free School

 Are vape detectors an effective form of prevention in schools?

 Vape detectors are not an evidence-based method to prevent youth from vaping.
-There are many ways for students to outsmart vaping detection devices, and not enough research has been done to prove that they are effective.
-Additionally, the development of some of these vape detection devices have been found to be supported or funded by the tobacco industry.
+There are many ways for students to outsmart vaping detection devices, and more research needs to be done to prove that they are effective.
+Additionally, the development of some of these vape detection devices is supported or funded by the tobacco industry.

 Why does the policy encourage schools to provide referrals to cessation resources?

-Cessation resources like the Louisiana Tobacco Quitline (1-800-QUIT-NOW) and Live Vape Free are free, effective and available online or by phone.
+Cessation resources like Quit With Us, Louisiana and Live Vape Free are free, effective and available online or by phone.
 Providing direct access to these resources is a simple way for schools to demonstrate their commitment to the health of all students, staff and visitors.
 Learn more about the cessation resources available for youth and adults.